Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Introduction

-In contrast to Schramm's result, Mühlbacher \cite{muehlbacher_critical_2021} showed that on infinite graphs of bounded degree, the two critical parameters differ.
+In contrast to Schramm's result, M\"uhlbacher \cite{muehlbacher_critical_2021} showed that on infinite graphs of bounded degree, the two critical parameters differ.
 An explicit lower bound on the size of this difference was recently provided by Betz et al.\ \cite{betz2024looppercolationversuslink}.

 Thus, whether percolation is also a sufficient condition depends on the underlying graph.
-Our main result extends the inequality of the critical values to certain sparse graphs of unbounded degree:
+On Galton--Watson trees we prove two complementary results:

-\emph{For a large class of transient infinite trees $T$ of finite Hausdorff dimension, the critical values for the random interchange process and the induced percolation are different.}
+\emph{For supercritical Galton--Watson trees with finite mean offspring, the critical values of the random loop model and of induced link percolation differ.}

-We refer the reader to Theorem~A for the rigorous formulation of the statement and, in particular, the precise description of which trees are covered.
+\emph{For a class of sufficiently heavy-tailed offspring laws in the random interchange case, the loop and link thresholds coincide at zero after averaging over both the tree and the link configuration.}

+These are Theorems~A and~B below.
+The proof of Theorem~A uses a stronger deterministic tree criterion, but the criterion is best stated after the technical notation has been introduced.
+Heuristically, certain local loop configurations cut off descendant subtrees from the link cluster.
+If this cutting mechanism occurs often enough along the relevant infinite directions of the tree, then the resulting link cluster becomes subcritical.
+For finite-mean Galton--Watson trees, a large-deviation estimate supplies the required frequency.

-In fact, our result is more general, as it extends to the random loop model.
-The random loop model was introduced as a representation of certain important quantum spin systems.
+We work with the random loop model, which extends the random interchange process.
+The random loop model was introduced as a representation of certain quantum spin systems.
 The random stirring model gives a representation of the ferromagnetic Heisenberg model, where points of the Poisson process are referred to as \emph{crosses}.
 This representation was introduced by Powers \cite{powers_heisenberg} and then used by T\'oth \cite{toth_pressure} to give a lower bound on the pressure.
 There is also a representation of the anti-ferromagnetic Heisenberg model proposed by Aizenman and Nachtergaele \cite{aizenman_nachtergaele}.
 This representation also involves independent Poisson point processes of intensity \(\beta\) assigned to the edges of \(G\).
 However, unlike the random stirring model, the points of these Poisson processes, referred to as \emph{bars}, do not correspond to transpositions, and the resulting random structure is richer than a permutation.

 Ueltschi \cite{ueltschi_random_loops} observed that these representations can be unified to describe XXZ-models.
 In this setting, the intensity of \emph{crosses} is given by \(u\beta\), while the intensity of \emph{bars} is \((1-u)\beta\) for some \(u \in [0,1]\).
 We collectively refer to crosses and bars as \emph{links}.
 By following these links along \(G \times [0,1)_{\text{per}}\), we uncover a set of \emph{loops} \(\mathcal{L}\); see Figure \ref{fig: loop example} for an illustration.